crepererum/tf1d/README.md

 ### Are the mappings identical to the official Windows/OSX version?
 No, but if you provide me a complete list of the mapping, I will change the code to match it.

+## Is it possible to use mulitple F1 units?
+Currently not.
+This would require some modification and testing.
+So if you send a pull request or another F1 unit to me, I will fix that.